pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/mask-sensitive-fields.md

 ## Expected Results

-Two documents should be returned, corresponding to the original two source documents, but this time with many of their fields redacted and obfuscated, plus the `customer_info` embedded document omitted for one record due to it having been marked as `sensitive`, as shown below:
+Two documents should be returned, corresponding to the original two source documents, but this time with many of their fields redacted and obfuscated, plus the `customer_info` embedded document omitted for one record due to it having been marked as `RESTRICTED`, as shown below:

 ```javascript
 [